Rotary-Interact/Website/README.md

 - Find participant contact information associated with each ID in the Rotary Credit Spreadsheet (**NOT** the Member Database).
 ### Updating credits and member participation
 To update credits based on member participation (when a registered participant attends the event):
+- "Participant IDs" is for the IDs of members who **signed up**, separated by commas.
+- "Verified Participant IDs" is for the IDs of members who **actually attended**, separated by commas.
-- Copy/paste (but do not move or cut/paste) the ID of the participant from the "Participant IDs" column to the "Verified Participant IDs" column.
+- To give credits, simply copy/paste the ID of the participant from the "Participant IDs" column to the "Verified Participant IDs" column.
+There is nothing else to do.
+- To excuse someone from the event (e.g., they couldn't attend due to illness), remove their ID from the "Participant IDs" column.
+- Participants who are in the "Participant IDs" AND the "Verified Participant IDs" will gain credits.
+- Participants who are in the "Participant IDs" AND NOT the "Verified Participant IDs" will lose credits.
+- Participants who are not in either column will have their credits unaffected.
+- Tldr: Both columns = gain, only first column = lose, neither column = no change.
+More details:
 - Members whose IDs are in the "Verified Participant IDs" column will automatically gain the credits specified in the "Credits" column in under 10 minutes if the server is running and if the event end time has passed (specified by the "End" column).
 - Members whose IDs are in the "Participant IDs" but not the "Verified Participant IDs" column (members who registered but did not attend) will automatically lose the credits specified in the "Credits" column in under 10 minutes if the server is running and if the event end time has passed (specified by the "End" column).
 For this reason, immediately after an event has finished, members may notice a credit deduction until the officers add their ID to the "Verified Participant IDs" column.